Akuli/jou/doc/perf.md

 and then attempts to read the value from the NULL pointer into a variable `x`.
 Reading from a NULL pointer will crash the program on any modern operating system.

 Let's run the program.
-If I type a letter other than `y`, such as `n`, the program exits without crashing.
+Typing a letter other than `y`, such as `n`, makes the program exit without crashing.
-If I type `y`, the program crashes with a segmentation fault.
+Typing `y` makes it crash with a segmentation fault.

 ```
 $ ./jou asd.jou